soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 With supervision policies, you can choose to monitor messages in one or more of the following communication platforms:

 - **Exchange email:** Mailboxes that are hosted on Exchange Online as part of your Office 365 subscription are all eligible for message supervision.
-Emails matching supervision policy conditions are instantly available for monitoring and in supervision reports.
+Emails and attachments matching supervision policy conditions are instantly available for monitoring and in supervision reports.
+Supported attachment types are:

+    - Microsoft Word (.docx)
+    - Microsoft Excel (.xlsx)
+    - Microsoft PowerPoint (.pptx)

 - **Microsoft Teams:** Chat communications in both public and private Microsoft Teams channels and individual chats can be supervised.
 Teams chats matching supervision policy conditions are processed twice every 24 hours and then are available for monitoring and in supervision reports.
 - **Third-party sources:** You can supervise communications from third-party sources (like from Facebook or DropBox) if you've imported this data into Office 365 mailboxes in your organization.
 [Learn how to import 3rd-party data into Office 365](https://docs.microsoft.com/office365/securitycompliance/archiving-third-party-data).